Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 Assessing the data quality of a new device is very time consuming, but a quick look saw some areas for concern.

-There is clearly some filtering going on of the speed data, and times where the acceleration exceeded that of Luderitz.
+There appears to be some filtering of the speed data, and times where the acceleration exceeded that of Luderitz.

 I am not in a position to look at data from the APEX 4 in more detail at this time, likely not until late October.